simonprickett/simonprickett.github.io/_posts/2021-05-31-no-maybe-and-good-enough-probabilistic-data-structures-in-python.md

 # Tradeoffs

 To solve that, and to enable counting at really large scale without chewing through a lot of memory we're going to need to make some tradeoffs.
-Tradeoffs basically involve giving up one thing in exchange for another, so our sheep onthe left there has its fleece, our sheep on the right has given up its fleece in exchange for being a little bit cooler but we can determine that both are sheep.
+Tradeoffs basically involve giving up one thing in exchange for another, so our sheep on the left there has its fleece, our sheep on the right has given up its fleece in exchange for being a little bit cooler but we can determine that both are sheep.

 <figure class="figure">
   <img src="{{ site.baseurl }}/assets/images/pycon_before_and_after_shearing.jpg" class="figure-img img-fluid" alt="Sheep at different resolutions :)">